 Related: What is Organic Gardening?

-So, no dematiaceous earth for our pollinator-friendly garden.
+So, no dematiaceous earth for our eco-beneficial garden.

 And, in case you’re wondering, am I able to stick to my environmentally-friendly ideals as a gardener?